Simonsims3/Script-FiveM/README.md

 # Script-FiveM
-Here are a few scripts I made for FiveM
+Here are a few scripts made for FiveM